 Sweet Baked Acorn Squash, only 3 ingredients.
 Bake for an hour.
 How easy is that?
-Watch me show you how to make it on WHSV’s One-on-One Program with Bob Corso on September 19.
+Watch me show you how to make it on WHSV’s One-on-One Program with Bob Corso (link below).

 Fall is in the air, and that means it’s time for Sweet Baked Acorn Squash.
 September 7 is National Acorn Squash Day.
 There’s a day for just about everything, right?

 I love Acorn Squash.
 Don doesn’t.
 He only likes it the way his momma made it, with tons of butter and brown sugar.
 Its super good that way, but I prefer eating it the way my mom made it— with butter and salt and pepper (link for recipe at the end of the post).
 Both recipes are made the same way.
 Watch me show you how.

 You will need a good knife, cutting board, measuring spoons and a casserole dish.
 But what you really want is a good set of pans, right?

 Sweet Baked Acorn Squash RecipePrint

 - 4 tablespoons brown sugar